 This can be either real VCS URL or weblate://project/component indicating that the repository should be shared with another component.
+See Weblate internal URLs for more details.

-Repository push URL Repository URL used for pushing, this is completely optional and push support will be disabled when this is empty.
-See Accessing repositories for more details on how to specify repository URL.

-Repository browser URL of repository browser to display source files (location where messages are used).
+- Repository push URL Repository URL used for pushing, this is completely optional and push support will be disabled when this is empty.
+See Accessing repositories for more details on how to specify repository URL. - Repository browser URL of repository browser to display source files (location where messages are used).
 When empty no such links will be generated.